asyncapi/training/VIDEO_2_SCRIPT.md

 - **Flexibility**: EDA allows rapid response to a changing environment, because each event processing component has a single responsibility and is completely decoupled from the others.

-The most significant disadvantages associated with this model are the difficult testability of the tests, being an asynchronous model adds more complexity to this part.
-The lack of guarantee of obtaining a response to the sender and the scarcity of recovery support in case of partial failure are the most significant drawbacks.
+The most significant disadvantages associated with this model are the difficult testability of the tests.
+Being an asynchronous model adds more complexity to this part.
+The lack of guarantee of obtaining a response to the sender and the scarcity of recovery support in case of partial failure is the most significant drawback.

 Arguably its biggest handicap is the inability to predict when a request or reaction to an event will arrive; these could occur at any time.
 For this reason, it is often necessary to implement a queuing system at times of heavy traffic.